 The system will be overseen by the Ohio Department of Commerce, the State of Ohio Board of Pharmacy (SOBP), the SMBO, and an appointed advisory committee.

-Medical marijuana is not expected to be available for 18 months to two years.
+Medical marijuana is not expected to be available to patients until September 2018.

 Bill Provisions Pertaining to Physicians